Three sons of Grantsville's Lynn Oles served in World War II

 1925 (Photo Courtesy of Col. David L. Oles)

 The Oles family came to Grantsville shortly after 1900 from Pennsylvania.
-J. G. "Pop" Oles (1861-1930) came to start Godfrey L. Cabot's carbon black factory, but was also a well-known riverboat builder and operator.
+J. G. "Pop" Oles (1861-1930) came to start Godfrey L. Cabot's world famous carbon black factory, but was also a well-known riverboat builder and operator.

 Children of Lynn Scott Oles, Sr. About 1928-29